trustmycode/shotgun_code/design/architecture.md

 1.  **Initialization (Step 1: Prepare Context)**:
     -   The application starts at Step 1.
     -   `CentralPanel.vue` displays `Step1CopyStructure.vue`.
-    -   User Action: Clicks "Prepare Project Context & Proceed".
-    -   `Step1CopyStructure.vue` emits an `action` (e.g., `prepareContext`) to `MainLayout.vue`.
-    -   `MainLayout.vue` handles the action:
-        -   Simulates a backend call (e.g., `GenerateShotgunOutput` to prepare the context).
+    -   When a project is selected, `MainLayout.vue` triggers a backend call (`RequestShotgunContextGeneration`) to prepare the context asynchronously.
         -   Logs the action to `BottomConsole.vue` (if visible) and potentially to a step-specific console.
         -   Marks Step 1 as completed.
         -   Advances `currentStep` to 2.

 2.  **Step 2: Compose Prompt**:
     -   `CentralPanel.vue` now displays `Step2GenerateDiff.vue`.
-    -   User Action: Enters a prompt in the textarea and clicks "Compose Prompt".
+    -   User Action: Enters a task in the textarea and selects a template.
-    -   `Step2GenerateDiff.vue` emits an `action` (e.g., `composePrompt`) with the prompt payload to `MainLayout.vue`.
+    -   The component calls a Go backend function (`AssembleFinalPrompt`) to generate the complete initial prompt for the AI.
-    -   `MainLayout.vue` handles the action:
+    -   `MainLayout.vue` stores this composed prompt.
-        -   Simulates a backend call to an LLM (this would involve sending the prompt and context to an LLM to get a diff).
-        -   Receives a mock diff output.
-        -   Calls `centralPanelRef.value.updateStep2DiffOutput(mockDiff)` to send the diff to `Step2GenerateDiff.vue` for display.
-        -   Logs the action.
         -   Marks Step 2 as completed.
         -   Advances `currentStep` to 3.

-3.  **Step 3: Execute Prompt**:
+3.  **Step 3: Chat with AI**:
-    -   `CentralPanel.vue` displays `Step3ExecuteDiff.vue`.
+    -   `CentralPanel.vue` displays `Step3Chat.vue`.
     -   `BottomConsole.vue` becomes visible (or more active).
+    -   The component loads the user's Google AI API key.
+    -   It automatically sends the composed prompt from Step 2 as the first message.
+    -   The user interacts with the AI in a streaming chat interface.
+The backend `CommunicateWithGoogleAI` function streams responses back via Wails events.
-    -   User Action: Clicks "Execute Prompt".
+    -   User Action: Clicks "Use Last Response & Proceed".
-    -   `Step3ExecuteDiff.vue` emits an `action` (e.g., `executePrompt`) to `MainLayout.vue`.
+    -   `Step3Chat.vue` emits a `finalizePrompt` action to `MainLayout.vue` with the content of the last AI message.
     -   `MainLayout.vue` handles the action:
-        -   Simulates the execution of the diff (e.g., applying changes in memory or preparing for a patch, this is conceptual for "executing the prompt's intent").
-        -   Sends logs specifically to `Step3ExecuteDiff.vue`'s console via `centralPanelRef.value.addLogToStep3Console(message, type)`.
-        -   Also sends general logs to `BottomConsole.vue`.
+        -   Stores the final prompt.
         -   Marks Step 3 as completed.
         -   Advances `currentStep` to 4.

-4.  **Step 4: Apply Patch**:
+4.  **Step 4: Execute with Cursor CLI**:
     -   `CentralPanel.vue` displays `Step4ApplyPatch.vue`.
-    -   User Action: Interacts with the (stubbed) patch editor (e.g., selecting hunks) and clicks "Apply Selected" or "Apply All & Finish".
-    -   `Step4ApplyPatch.vue` emits an `action` (e.g., `applySelectedPatches` or `applyAllPatches`) to `MainLayout.vue`.
+    -   User Action: Clicks "Execute with Final Prompt".
+    -   The frontend calls the Go backend function `ExecuteCliTool`, passing the final prompt and project root.
+    -   The backend runs the `cursor-agent` command and returns the output.
     -   `MainLayout.vue` handles the action:
-        -   Simulates applying the patches to the file system.
         -   Logs the final actions.
         -   Marks Step 4 as completed.
         -   The process might conclude, or allow for further iterations/restarts.